alficles/composite-claims/composite-claims.md

 decrypted.

 Since claims are optionally decrypted and added as sibling claims, issuers can ensure that this occurs by adding them to the "crit" claim.
+In the absence of a "crit" claim, the relying party **MAY** choose not to decrypt the claims.
+Indeed, a relying party may not even have the decryption key for claims that are not relevant to its processing.

 Use of this claim is **OPTIONAL**.
 The Claim Key [add key number] is used to identify this claim.